Taukir1515/Kali-Linux-Tools/Go Installation.md

 source .zshrc
 ```

-Now we just need to verify that everything is correctly configured and we can do that by creating a simple ‘hello world’ program in Go.
+Now we just need to verify that everything is correctly configured.

 Just type
 ```